lpmi-13/code-corpus-api/README.md

 ![Initial system design](./system_design.svg)

+## Separation of frontend and backend

+There will be a frontend landing page at the bare domain (`https://codecorpus.net`), along with possibly a swagger spec, and then the actual API will live at a subdomain like `https://api.codecorpus.net` with path/query based routing to particular handlers.

+## Operational components

+These are going to be in a different repo, since they're things that I'm personally interested in, and not strictly necessary to get this particular API up and running:

+- Monitoring

+Some sort of prometheus instrumentation of the application itself, along with ELB metrics, either via cloudwatch directly or some sort of exporter.
+Maybe something like https://promcat.io/apps/aws-elb.

+We definitely want Latency, Traffic, and Errors.

+- Dashboards

+Definitely grafana, but just need to decide on a data source.
+Probably prometheus with optional other stuff.

+- Logging

+This could be something like a full ELK stack, but might end up being a bit slimmer, depending on cost and what's easy to implement.

+- Security

+Depending on how much of a rabbit-hole it ends up being, I might also look into some fuzzing in CI (don't really have a staging environment, so that's probably the best we can do for now).

 ## Things the API will return

 > (this will eventually be a swagger spec or something, but for now just writing down thoughts)